-In L&D, you’re likely familiar with the pressure to use demonstrable data to measure the impact of learning programs to garner support from business leaders.
+In learning and development, you’re likely familiar with the pressure to use demonstrable data to measure the impact of learning programs to garner support from business leaders.

 So why are so few learning professionals measuring training against business KPIs?
+How effectively are you currently evaluating your learning programs?
 One of the most common forms of training evaluation is the simple learner evaluation form – or ‘happy sheet’ – and this, perhaps, is our clearest indication of where the problem lies.
 Most decisions are based on cost or learner feedback.
 The reason for this is that the return on investment (ROI) of the training isn’t worked out and there aren’t any processes in place to include the measurement of effectiveness.

 Let’s explore five common models.

 You’re probably familiar with the old Kirkpatrick model, which involves four levels of learning evaluation:

 - Level 1: Satisfaction - This describes the learner’s immediate reaction to the learning program.

 - Level 2: Learning - This involves measuring the learning outcome – has the learning been retained and become embedded?

 - Level 3: Impact - This involves measuring the behaviour change of the learner to ensure that they are now able to apply what they’ve learned in the workplace.